To view current studio

 Do you travel to students' homes?

 After three years of doing so, I've decided to discontinue this service.
 Mobile teaching offers limits on teaching quality.
 Time slots become very limited since my own travel must be taken into account for multiple students' residences.
 Some resources such as games are hard to transport.
-Plus, there is value in a student spending time playing in another atmosphere outside of their home.

 What kind of instrument should be at home?